Mateusz167/Credit-Card-Eligibility-Analysis/README.md

 ## Correlation Analysis
 - Calculated correlations between each feature and the target variable (Credit Card Eligibility).
-- Used Point Biserial Correlation for binary features and Pearson Correlation for numeric features.
-- Identified potential predictors of credit card eligibility.

 ## Analysis
 The analysis involves: